 Roots Return Heritage Farm

-Lori Cox owns and operates Roots Return Heritage Farm in Carver, Minnesota.
+Lori Cox owns and operates Roots Return Heritage Farm in Carver, Minn.
 Cox, who was born and raised in Minnesota, returned to the state to pursue farming after 12 years of living in Washington state.
 She and her family work with their local conservation district – Carver County Soil and Water Conservation District – frequently.
 “I’ve always been interested in how things grow (and) always had a garden, but I’ve become more curious about what’s going on below the soil’s surface,” Cox told NACD.
 “Now I can’t imagine making a living outside of farming.”

 Cox annually rotates cover crops on her main field and uses reduced till or ‘”alt-row till” by planting produce and cover in alternative rows.